 In the 2013-2014 season, Burke assisted in leading the Eagle's to a 14-10 overall record and a 6-8 ACC record, the most successful season that Boston College has had since joining the ACC.
 The 2014 Eagles won a round at the ACC tournament for the first time in school history as well as posting a record number of conference wins.
 The Women's team finished with the highest national ranking in program history at #48.

 The 2012-2013 season yielded a 9-10 overall record for the Eagles with a 3-7 result in the ACC with Burke as the assistant.
 Boston College reached a peak national ranking of 45 with the major upset of No. 20 Florida State.
 Burke assisted in the training that led to the All-ACC honor of Alex Kelleher and the doubles team of Kelleher and Jessica Wacnik.

 During the 2011-12 season, Burke worked as the volunteer assistant.
-In his first season with the Eagles, Burke helped BC to a 10-13 record, going 3-8 in the Atlantic Coast Conference, which tied for the most ACC wins in the program's history.
+In his first season with the Eagles, Burke helped BC to a 10-13 record, going 3-8 in conference, which tied for the most ACC wins in the program's history.

 Burke attended Harvard University and was a member of the Crimson men's varsity tennis team.
 Prior to that, he attended Delbarton School in Morristown, N.J. where he was ranked 75th nationally and third in the Eastern section.
 Burke deferred college acceptance for one year to train full time, travel and compete as an amateur in the ATP professional circuit.